0cjs/8bitdev/src/objects.md

 for read-only heap areas.)
 A Schorr-Wait algorithm would require two bits.

-### Heapdata Types
+### Heapdata Formats

+Note that these are "formats" rather than types: some data types (e.g. symbol, flonum) have multiple formats for storage as heapdata objects.

-A heapdata object starts with a header having least significant bits `01` with the type (1 through 63) in the most significant 6 bits of the LSB and the length in the MSB.
-This is followed by the data itself.
-(Type 0 is a `byte` with value in the MSB, and thus has no additional data and is the car of a cons cell.)
+A heapdata object starts with a two-byte header.

+The LSB describes the format and always has its least significant two bits set to `01`.
+The upper six bits are the format identifier (ranging from 1-63); when shifted left two bits iwth the lowest two bits set to the required `01` this whole byte is referred to as the _format number_.
+(Format number `$01` is a `byte` with value in the MSB and no additional data; in the heap this is recognized as the car of a cons cell rather than as heapdata.)

-To simplify determining the storage used by object, the length is always given as the number of bytes after the header (0-255) and the storage allocated is that rounded up to the next 2-word aligned address.
-Thus it requires no knowledge of the types themselves to determine the location of the next object after this one on the heap.
+The MSB indicates the length of the data after the header, in bytes.
-(Storing the length in longwords was also considered, allowing larger individual objects, but then individual types that did not entirely fill the space would need an additional length or termination bytes to determine the actual length of their data.)
+(The actual storage used will be _len + 2_ rounded up to the next longword boundary.)
+This allows determination of the exact size of any object on the heap (and thus the location of the next object on the heap) with no knowledge of the particular heapdata formats.
+(Storing the length in longwords was also considered, allowing larger individual objects, but then individual formats that did not entirely fill the space would need additional length or termination bytes to determine the actual length of their data.)

-Following are the heapdata types.
-The table gvies the type numbers in decimal, hex and most siginficant six bits in binary; the size on the heap and the length value, if not variable; and the name.
+Following are the heapdata formats.
+The table gives the format identifier in decimal, format number in hex and most siginficant six bits in binary; the size on the heap and the length value when not variable; and the name of the format or type using it.
 Following this are more detailed descriptions of the individual formats.

-    dec  hex  binary  siz  len  descr
+     id  num  binary  siz  len  descr
       1  $05  000001            symbol (string)
       2  $09  000010    4  2    word
       3  $0D  000011    8  4    longword